deepakgowtham/Datascience_Basics/Datawarehouse/05_Fact_tables_&_types.md

  - The primary key for the fact table should be the **combination of all foreign keys relating back to dimension table**.
  - Even if there is a natural key is fact table we have to ignore it.
  - Here two surrogete keys that combine to form the fact table's primary key.
- - Also they server as foreign keys as well.
+ - Also they serve as foreign keys as well.

   <img width="584" alt="image" src="https://github.com/deepakgowtham/Datascience_Basics/assets/47908891/f90c3c69-3e11-4e11-9f47-4551c5e9deb7">